Mark E. Fuller, Ph.D.

 NO<sub>x</sub> cycle in combustion

-I am currently a DevOps/MLOps engineer having recently (spring 2022) transitioned from academia.
+I am currently a (combustion) engineer with Amogy in Brooklyn, NY, working on developing ammonia-to-electricity systems for mboile and stationary power generation.
+Immediately prior to starting there, I worked approximately 18 months as a DevOps/MLOps engineer as I transitioned from academia.
 For me, this has been a very natural transition: in conjunction with my research, I've increasingly been devoting more time to engineering the infrastructure of a research lab and less to the details of developing theory and carrying out experiments.
 This has led me to develop both an interest and a skillset in automation and solving the engineering challenges that underly efficiently conducting and translating research to publishable results and production.

-End to active updates after September 2022: I am currently in the process of migrating to a new website.
-The new site will contain information related to my professional and personal work in DevOps, software, Linux, &c.
-Only if there are further developments in my academic work will this website be updated.
+End to active updates after September 2022: I was in the process of migrating to a new website with information related to my professional and personal work in DevOps, software, Linux, &c.
+As it turns out, when I don't need a website to show off to prospective employers, things don't get updated much.

 In my last academic posting, I was the lab manager for the Dana Research Group at the Technion - Israel Institute of Technology under Prof. Alon Grinberg Dana.
 I was formerly a postdoc in the Physico-Chemical Fundamentals of Combustion research group at RWTH Aachen University under Prof. Alexander Heufer.
 I earned my Ph.D. with Prof. Franklin Goldsmith at Brown University working on nitrogen combustion chemistry and where I designed and constructed a diaphragmless "fire-by-wire" shock tube.
 For a high-level overview, I have profiles in the usual places: LinkedIn, Research Gate, Google Scholar, ORCID, &c...